 - Cash cows are low-growth but high-share products.
 These products bring in cash and can fund investment in your stars.

 - Pets are low-share, low-growth products considered failures.
 Your business should reposition these products or stop investing in them.

 The traditional use of this competitive analysis framework is to help large firms determine their product portfolios — which products to invest in further and which to cut, based on expected cash flow produced.

 However, it holds other uses, too.
-Smart Insights notes that this model can also be applied to the analysis of digital marketing strategies.
-By plotting channel growth against the ROI of the channel and evaluating similar to how you would evaluate products, a marketer can see which channels to invest in or stop using, for example.
+Smart Insights notes that this model can also be applied to analyzing digital marketing strategies.
+By plotting channel growth against the ROI of the channel and evaluating similar to how you would determine products, a marketer can see which channels to invest in or stop using, for example.